All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Semaglutide for arthritis targets the two forces that destroy arthritic joints: mechanical overload and chronic inflammation.
 Arthritis is the leading cause of disability in adults, affecting over 58 million Americans, and obesity is its strongest modifiable risk factor.
 Semaglutide's ability to produce 6% to 15% weight loss while simultaneously reducing inflammatory cytokines by 25% to 37% makes it one of the most relevant medications for the millions of people living at the intersection of arthritis and excess weight.

-Understanding Arthritis Types and Weight
+How Arthritis Types and Weight

 Osteoarthritis (OA) is the most common form, affecting over 32 million Americans.
 It involves mechanical cartilage wear combined with inflammatory degradation.
 Obesity is the strongest modifiable risk factor: each 5-unit increase in BMI raises the risk of knee OA by 35% .
 OA responds powerfully to weight loss through reduced mechanical loading and decreased adipokine-driven cartilage destruction.

 Rheumatoid arthritis (RA) is an autoimmune condition affecting approximately 1.3 million Americans.
-While RA is not caused by obesity, excess weight worsens outcomes: obese RA patients have higher disease activity scores, respond less well to disease-modifying drugs, and have more functional limitations .
+While RA isn't caused by obesity, excess weight worsens outcomes: obese RA patients have higher disease activity scores, respond less well to disease-modifying drugs, and have more functional limitations .
 Semaglutide's anti-inflammatory effects and weight loss may complement standard RA treatments.

 Both forms of arthritis can benefit from semaglutide through different mechanisms, making it relevant across the arthritis spectrum.